 4. Bachelor of Commerce in Business Informatics (98300)

-Graduates typically move into roles like Business Intelligence Analyst, IT Consultant, or IT Systems Manager.
-These positions require you to understand both the technical constraints and the business requirements, then translate between technical teams and executives who do not speak the same language.
+People who graduate from this program usually end up in roles like Business Intelligence Analyst, IT Consultant, or IT Systems Manager.
+These jobs need you to get both the technical side and what the business actually needs, then basically act as a translator between the tech teams and executives who definitely don’t speak the same language.

-The earning potential is solid, particularly if you develop expertise in specific business domains like financial services or telecommunications.
-Companies pay well for people who understand their industry and can specify what their technology systems need to do.
+The money’s pretty good, especially if you build up expertise in specific business areas like financial services or telecom.
+Companies will pay serious money for people who actually understand their industry and can figure out exactly what their tech systems need to accomplish.

 5. Bachelor of Engineering Technology in Electrical Engineering